The Simpsons Ride: Ride

 After entering the Krusty-themed ride vehicle, Homer orders everyone to sit down, stating that "all seats are the same with the exception of the better ones", and threatens to make an annoying noise until everyone has taken a seat.
 Despite riders' actions, he makes the annoying noise anyway.
-Jeremy then appears on a TV screen in the ride cabin and assures guests that their comfort and safety are in the hands of highly-qualified teens like himself.
+The Squeaky-Voiced Teen then appears on a TV screen in the ride cabin and assures guests that their comfort and safety are in the hands of highly-qualified teens like himself.
 He tells riders to enjoy themselves but asks to keep the screaming down so he can study for a math test.
 He can then be seen reading his textbook, which is upside down, while quiet elevator music reminiscent of "The Simpsons Theme" begins playing in the background.

-Approximately a minute later, Sideshow Bob suddenly cuts off the teen's signal and takes control of the screen, telling riders that he is now in control of Krustyland.
+Approximately a minute later, Sideshow Bob suddenly hijacks his signal and takes control of the screen, telling riders that he is now in control of Krustyland.
 After threatening guests by saying no area in the park is safe from him, he starts the ride by flipping a switch from "thrilling" to "killing", which activates the vehicle causing it to virtually rise out of the room while telling them to enjoy the ride which is about to be destroyed with them on it.
 The ride simulator combines physical movement of the vehicle with on-screen motion.
 The experience continues with riders emerging onto a track with the Simpsons' vehicle in front of them.
 Bob is also nearby, operating a wrecking ball crane.
 The riders then ram into the Simpsons' vehicle, which can be seen taking a plunge.
 The rider's vehicle plunges soon after, revealing they are on the "Tooth Chipper" roller coaster (which was scheduled for demolition) involving a variety of drops and turns.
 Homer, who wasn't sitting down, gets hit by Bob's wrecking ball before it smashes into the track.
 With a portion of the track now missing, the riders fly into a different part of the coaster's layout along with Homer.
 The "steel" wrecking ball breaks free from its cable and rolls along the track chasing Homer and the riders.
 During the pursuit, the wrecking ball eventually runs over Homer.